Poopogen/markdown-cv/index.md

 ## Experience
 `2019 – Present`
 __AI Research Engineer__, [CGU AI Research Center](https://www.cgu.edu.tw/aic-en)
-- Developed and implemented AI technologies using data analysis, machine learning, deep learning, and AI modeling, collaborating with cross-functional teams to enhance system performance.
+- Developed and implemented AI technologies leveraging data analysis, machine learning, and deep learning, with a focus on supervised and unsupervised learning for computer vision and regression tasks.
+- Collaborated with cross-functional teams on projects involving depth estimation, feature matching, segmentation, object detection, and time series prediction.
+- Led a technical workshop for about 30 individuals in cross-functional training on the principles of AI virtual control systems and the operation of online systems, as well as on AI model development and implementation.
+Conducted two advanced educational AI workshops, introducing time series models to approximately 50 and 25 participants, respectively.
 - Oversaw project management activities, including progress tracking, contract negotiation, and stakeholder communication, while maintaining budgets and ensuring compliance with informative technical documentations.
-- Led a technical workshop for 30 individuals in cross-functional training on the principles of AI virtual control systems and the operation of online systems, as well as on AI model development and implementation.
-Conducted two advanced educational AI workshops, introducing time series models to approximately 50 and 25 participants, respectively.

 `2014 – 2019`
 __Chemical Testing Analyst__, [NCHU Soil Survey and Testing Center](https://sstc.nchu.edu.tw/EN/index)